 4 | Review Your expenses

-Do an in-depth analysis of your expenses to help you plug those cash flow leaks, review your workflow inefficiencies and help you renegotiate better vendor terms and rates.
+Do an in-depth analysis of your expenses to help you plug those cash flow leaks.
+Review your workflow inefficiencies.
+Re-negotiate better vendor terms and rates.

 When working with clients that have cash flow leaks and workflow inefficiencies, I look for ways to use technology to save money and cut costs.
 I also help clients review their vendor contract terms and rates to negotiate new ones.